microsoft/chart-parts/packages/documentation/content/markdown/documentation/00_introduction_architecture.md

 ![Architecture Pipeline Diagram](/images/architecture_pipeline.png)

 ### Frontend Charting Components
 The front-end of our charting system is comprised of everything required to turn data into a Scenegraph.
-The GoG frontend consists primarily of:
+The frontend consists primarily of:

 * A _SceneBuilder_ API that is used to create scene specifications.
 * A _React Renderless_ component set that is used as a convenience for the SceneBuilder API.